The common ferret (or fitchet) is a carnivore of the weasel family (Mustelidae). The common ferret is said to live between 5 to 10 years on average.

 Domestic ferrets can be found in every region of the world, except Antarctica.
 The black-footed ferret is still around, but it is North America’s sole native ferret and one of the continent’s rarest and most endangered mammals.

 Do you think the ferret’s wild or domesticated status affects its life expectancy?
 Keep reading to find out!

 How Long Do Ferrets Live?

 Although one ferret was said to have lived 14 years, the normal lifespan of ferrets is between 5 and 10 years.
 Ferrets that are bred rather than purchased from a pet store are more likely to live longer lives.

-Ferrets are curious and social animals, so if you are considering adopting a ferret, considering buying a pair.
+Ferrets are curious and social animals, so if you are considering adopting a ferret, consider buying a pair.
 It is also not recommended to adopt ferrets with small children in the home as they can be aggressive if handled inappropriately or dropped.

-Similar to a cat, ferrets sleep about 20 hours a day, but when they are active, they are playful and fun loving pets.
+Similar to a cat, ferrets sleep about 20 hours a day, but when they are active, they are playful and fun-loving pets.
 They love to bounce and play and may invite you to play with them.
 They love to crawl through boxes and tunnels and explore.

 Common Ferret Lifespan

 Common ferrets can live up to a dozen years as pets, however, most common ferrets only live six to eight years.
 The yellowish-white fur and reddish-pink eyes of the common ferret set it apart from other species.